LTUC/amman-dotnet-401d2/Curriculum/Class41/facilitator/README.md

 ## How do I prep for today?
 1. Become familiar with Xamarin
-2. Build out a basic mobile app using Xamarin, following the documentation noted in the lab
+1. Build out a basic mobile app using Xamarin, following the documentation noted in the lab

 ## Lecture
 1. Code Review
-2. Intro to Xamarin
+1. Intro to Xamarin
-3. Demo of Xamarin
+1. Demo of Xamarin

 ## Lab Notes

-Their lab today is to utulize the documentation of Xamarin and build out their own basic mobile application.
+Their lab today is to utilize the documentation of Xamarin and build out their own basic mobile application.
 This will take the students anywhere between 3-6 hours.